-Rule 92.11(c)(5) The pilot-in-command is informed of the hazardous nature of the goods.
-The operator and the pilot must be fully aware of the dangers presented by the DG and how the DG can be carried safely.
-While this rule allows for carriage of DG without applying the ICAO Technical Instructions, this document and ICAO Doc 9481, Emergency Response Guidance for Aircraft Incidents Involving Dangerous Goods, provide the applicable technical and safety information.
-If an item of DG is presented for carriage that the operator or pilot is not familiar with, they should refer to a person who is familiar with the ICAO Technical Instructions for guidance.
+Rule 92.11(c)(5) The PIC is informed of the hazardous nature of the goods.

+The PIC must be fully aware of the dangers presented by the DG and how the DG can be carried safely.
+While this rule allows for carriage of DG without applying the ICAO TIs, this document and ICAO Doc 9481, Emergency Response Guidance for Aircraft Incidents Involving Dangerous Goods, provide the applicable technical and safety information.
+If an item of DG is presented for carriage that the operator or PIC is not familiar with, they should refer to a person who is familiar with the ICAO TIs for guidance.

-Rule 92.11(c)(6)(i) The dangerous goods are in a proper condition for carriage by air.Individual items, packages, and containers must be free from damage and there must be no visible leakage.
+Rule 92.11(c)(6)(i) The dangerous goods are in a proper condition for carriage by air.
+Individual items, packages, and containers must be free from damage and there must be no visible leakage.
 Metal containers must not show any signs of corrosion.
 The testing dates of any compressed gas cylinders or diving tanks must be valid, and valves checked for leakage and security.